TypeStrong/typedoc/site/overview.md

 > means that plugins and themes will get their own installation of TypeDoc unless you use the
 > `--legacy-peer-deps` flag.
 This will break many plugins and cause warnings from TypeDoc.

-TypeDoc aims to support the two latest TypeScript releases for the latest release.
+TypeDoc aims to support the two latest TypeScript releases for the current release.
 Depending on the scale of breaking changes introduced in a new TypeScript version, a given version may support more versions of TypeScript.
+TypeDoc may work with older TypeScript versions, but the supported version range will generally not include versions not supported by DefinitelyTyped.

 | TypeDoc Version | TypeScript Version |
 | --------------- | ------------------ |